aosabook/500lines/contingent/chapter.rst

 >>> 'index.html' in consequences_of['index.rst']
 True

-Given these techniques, let’s build the graph for Figure 1.
+Given these techniques, let’s examine the implementation of ``add_edge``, which we earlier used to build the graph for Figure 1:

-First, we need a way to add edges between nodes:

 .. include:: contingent/graphlib.py
     :code: python